justinbloomfield/uninotes/yr1/sm2/econ1102/tut.md

 5. a.
 34, 24 using (1.03)^n = 2, growth rate is 70/g so 23.33333333333
    b.
 13, 9 using (1.03)^n = 2, 8.75
    c.
 GDP per Labour is going to go up, because of birth rate

+## T4

+1. a.
+No, not likely GDP increased, as children would not contribute to the GDP.
+Even in the longer run, there will be an excess supply of labour, as more surviving children does not mean there is more capital for them to work with.
+Not sure though: One hand less people dying, increase in health, therefore higher population -> increase in labour force.
+For Y/L, Y decreases, L increases, as children are not in the labour force.
+So my answer was pretty okay, just need to add this other maths stuff into it to help make it better.
+   b.
+Yes, as less childhood deaths and reduced occurence of diseases generally contributes to a higher standard of living.
+Productivity increased due to better SoL, Y/L increases.
+Demonstrates that SoL ≠ more productivity
+2. a.
+False, shows effect of increasing K/L
+   b.
+False, Shows effect of increasing technology, which is independent of diminishing returns
+   c.
+True, yay!
+3. Diminishing returns implies a ceiling on economic growth.
+To increase growth in long run, need to increase A on "total factor productivity" (TFP).
+Technology, Human Capital, Institutions
+4. Decreased demand for Australian resources from China, decreased investment in mining sector, decreased I (Australian Investment) because mining sector is a large contributor to Australian GDP, decreased Y, decreased econ. growth.
+Gdp Growth Rate = Yt/Yt(Yt-1) - 1

+Some function from the lectures: Y = AK^alpha L^(1-alpha)